ydan287/ydan287.github.io/README.md

 My personal portfolio.
-Forked from [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
-I used his template and added some stuff of my own. thanks!
+Developed with react and deployed with github pages.